-After moving WP-ME.com from GoDaddy to SiteGround WordPress Hosting and I started to write a new post, I couldn’t upload an image to the new post and this message appeared:
+After migrating WordPress Made Easy from GoDaddy to SiteGround WordPress Hosting, I started to write a new post as usual.
+While trying to add an image to the new post, the upload process failed and this error message appeared:

 Unable to Create Directory wp-content/uploads.
 Is its Parent Directory Writable by the Server.